Justin-Insight/whistlersrun.com/content/about/_index.md

   enabled: true
   heading: About our animals
   body: >-
-    <p>The animals at Whistler’s come to us in a variety of ways.
+    <p style="max-width: 750px; margin: 1.25rem auto 0 auto;">The animals at Whistler’s come to us in a variety of ways.
 Some are boarded, some are purchased and some are rescued.
 Learn more with the graphic below.</p>
   image:
     enabled: true
     image_url: /uploads/whistlers-rescue-graphic.jpg